Scroll to navigation

 Use s (which is case-insensitive) as the current language.
 (See C AND C++ LANGUAGE VERSIONS for valid languages.)

-Shorthand for lang=lang.
+Shorthand for language=lang.

 Prints the current value of all options.